jefferyhe/fastsearch/README.md

 2. Preprocess the files by an external sorting mechanism and built index for the files

-3. Implemented a binary search function based on the address of the item in disk, which means doesn't need to read the file into memory.
-In this way, we can performe a very fast search
+3. Implemented a binary search function based on the address of the item in disk, which means it doesn't need to read the file into memory.
+In this way, we performes a very fast search

 ###Preprocessing:
 1. In the SortFile class, the sortFiles function takes two arguments:  input folder and output folder.
 Which sort every file in the input folder by Java.util.TreeMap class.
 Then write the sorted files to a “temp” output folder.